jrydberg/service-registry/README.md

     {
       "<instance>": {
-        "site": "eu-1b",
         "host": "ec2-NN-NN-NN-NN.compute-1.amazonaws.com",
         "port": 1232,
         "updated_at": "<iso 8601 format>",
-        "started_at": "<iso 8601 format>",
       },
       ...
     }

-The result contains all registered instances for the service.
+The result contains all registered instances for the service, in an unspecified order.

+# Usage Patterns

+## Writing a Service

+Through this section we refer to the service registering its instance as "the client".

+In short, a client should register itself with the service registry server, and then with regular intervals update the entry to make sure that it is not expired from the registry.
+The interval should be set with the `liveness` parameter in thought.
+For example, if `liveness` is set to 5 minutes, a good update interval can be every minute.

+If there are mutliple machines in the service registry cluster, the client should first and foremost use the node that is located in the same data center.
+If that fails, any of the other nodes can be used to update the entry.

+## Writing a Client

+Through this section we refer to an entity that wants to talk to services as "the client".

+The client can query any node in the service registry cluster, but should prefer to talk to nodes in the same data center.

+The client should do a initial query to get the seed set of service instances.
+After that, it should regulary re-query the instance set.
+The re-query intervals should be determined by SLAs.

+# Configuration:

+Below is an example configuration:

+    name: sr-sto-1
+    port: 3222
+    liveness: 300
+    cluster:
+      sr-sto-1:
+        host: ec2-NN-NN-NN-NN.compute-1.amazonaws.com
+        port: 3222
+      sr-ash-1:
+        host: ec2-NN-NN-NN-NN.compute-1.amazonaws.com
+        port: 3222
+      sr-lon-1:
+        host: ec2-NN-NN-NN-NN.compute-1.amazonaws.com
+        port: 3222

+Here's a short description of the variables:

+* `name` defines the name of the local node in the cluster.
+There must be a node in `cluster` for this node.
+* `port` sets the listen port of the service.
+* `liveness` specifies for how long a service instance should live before being expired, unless updated.
+* `cluster´ defines the replication cluster.

-## Internals
+# Internals

 The instances of the service registry runs a gossip-like protocol to exchange data.
-All state is replicated to all peers through this protocol.
+How often the peers gossip is controlled by the `gossip-interval` config variable.

-Each node has a complete replica of its sibling state.
+Each node has a complete replica of its siblings state.
 A node state is made up out of `(service instance, timestamp)` pairs.
 The timestamp identifies the last time the instance information was updated.
-It is used to filter out old writes and to resolve conflicting writes (LWW).
+It is used to filter out old instances and to resolve conflicting writes (LWW).

 If we look at the configuration: